On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses: Simulations and Data Applications

-Our main focus will be on the performance of OPCG.
-We will only consider MADE in our simulations due to MADE's computational cost for even just moderate-sized $p$.
-OPCG has unique gradient estimates (under identifiability) and can be computed in parallel to mitigate the computational cost issue. \cite{adragni2018minimum} implements his MADE procedure for scalar $Y$ via a Grassmanian optimization algorithm, which which we do not consider in this paper.
-From our simulations, we will see that MADE is comparable to OPCG, similar to observations made by \cite{xia2006asymptotic} and \cite{wang2008sliced}.
-Therefore, our results for OPCG will also provide insight on the performance of MADE in applications.
+Our main focus will be on the performance of OPCG in simulations and applications.
+Under our assumptions, OPCG has a unique gradient estimate at each $X_i$ and can be computed in parallel to mitigate the computational cost.
+Meanwhile, M-MADE will only be studied in our simulations due to the high computational cost, for even moderate $p$, of Step 2 and Step 3 in Algorithm \ref{alg:made}. { From our simulations, we will see that M-MADE performs better than, but is still comparable, to OPCG,} similar to observations made by \cite{xia2006asymptotic} and \cite{wang2008sliced}.

-We compare OPCG to OPG, Sliced Inverse Regression (SIR) \citep{li1991sliced} and Directional Regression (DR) \citep{li2007directional}.
-When the sample covariance matrix is ill-behaved, we use a Tikhonov regularized covariance for standardizing $X$ in SIR and DR, similar to \cite{zhong2005rsir}, and skip the standardization step for OPCG and OPG.
-For order determination with OPCG, we use the Predictor Augmentation method, which has seen better empirical performance than the Ladle method in our experience.
-For the predictor augmentation, we append $p/5$ noisy predictors, as suggested by \cite{luo2020order}, for 200 replications.

-We analyze three categorical response datasets: the Pendigit and ISOLET datasets from the UCI Machine Learning repository, and the USPS handwritten digits dataset \citep{uspsdata}.
-For ordinal-categorical responses, we analyze the red wine quality \citep{winedata}, superconductors \citep{superconductordata}, and communities and crime \citep{communecrimedata} from the UCI repository.
-For the latter two datasets, we discretize the continuous response into three ordinal categories via quantiles.
-We compare the SDR methods by using an SVM trained on the estimated sufficient training predictors, and compute the classification error on the estimated sufficient testing predictors.
-For ordinal-categorical responses, we also compare our results using plots of the sufficient test predictors.
-All tables and figures can be found in the appendix of this paper.

-Given the cumulant generating function and the inverse canonical links, we can estimate OPCG and MADE via traditional Fisher-Scoring \citep{mccullagh1989generalized}.
-However, to improve the computational speed of our methods, we use the hybrid conjugate gradient (hCG) algorithm of \cite{dai2001efficient} to minimize the full negative log-likelihoods, \eqref{eqn:opcg-nll-full} and \eqref{eqn:made-nll-full}, with the corresponding local log-likelihoods.
-Our implementation of the hybrid conjugate gradient performs well and this improves the computational speed of the minimization.
-An Armijo backtracking rule is used to determine the step size for the hCG algorithm \citep[page 69]{bertsekas2015convex}.
-To further improve the computational speed of OPCG, we enforce the Armijo-Goldstein bounds for conjugate gradients \citep{nesterov2003introductory} instead of the weak Wolfe conditions used by \cite{dai2001efficient}.
-Without the weak Wolfe conditions, global convergence of the hCG algorithm is not guaranteed.
-But we suspect the initial values available from the canonical link starts the estimation close enough to the minima that the Armijo-Goldstein bounds suffice.